-The competent authority may allow exceptions $\boxtimes$ grant a derogation from $\boxtimes$ to the $\boxtimes$ time $\boxtimes$ limits $\boxtimes$ set out in the first and third subparagraphs $\boxtimes$ of 24 hours and 120 hours above in $\boxtimes$ one of the following $\boxtimes$ cases where, in their judgement:
+The competent authority may allow exceptions ⊠ grant a derogation from ⊠ to the ⊠ time ⊠ limits ⊠ set out in the first and third subparagraphs ⊠ of 24 hours and 120 hours above in ⊠ one of the following \(\omega \) cases \(\frac{\text{where, in their judgement}}{\text{in their judgement}} \):

-- (a) there is an overriding need to maintain energy supplies, ex - (b) the ⋈ combustion ⋈ plant with the breakdown would be replaced for a limited period by another plant which would cause an overall increase in emissions.
+- (a) there is an overriding need to maintain energy supplies, ex - (b) the ⊠ combustion ⊠ plant with the breakdown would be replaced for a limited period by another plant which would cause an overall increase in emissions.

-⋈ Monitoring of emissions into air ⋈
+☒ Monitoring of emissions into air ☒

+1. Member States shall take the necessary measures to ensure

+that

+the monitoring

-1. Member States shall take the necessary measures to ensure $\boxtimes$ that $\boxtimes$ the monitoring $\boxtimes$ of air polluting substances is carried out $\boxtimes$ in accordance with Part 3 of Annex VVIII(A), of emissions from the combustion plants covered by this Directive and of all other values required for the implementation of this Directive.
-Member States may require that such monitoring shall be carried out at the operator's expense.
+of air polluting substances is carried out \(\omega \) in accordance with Part 3 of Annex \(\omega from the combustion plants covered by this Directive and of all other values required for the implementation of this Directive.
+Member States may require that such monitoring shall be earried out at the operator's expense.